7h3v01c3/tutorials/How to Unvault using Divi Desktop Application.md

 - **For vaults of 5 million DIVI or larger**:
   - Due to the likelihood of needing two transactions, proceed with a split approach:
-    1. **Step 1**: Initiate the first transaction for a portion of the funds:
+    1. **Step 1**: In the **Debug Console**, enter the following command on the command line to unvault a portion of the funds, then press Enter:
        ```bash
        reclaimvaultfunds <your_address_from_unvault_document> 5000000
        ```